equinix/equinix-sdk-go/services/fabricv4/docs/PrecisionTimePackageResponse.md

 ### NewPrecisionTimePackageResponse

-`func NewPrecisionTimePackageResponse(code PrecisionTimePackageResponseCode, ) *PrecisionTimePackageResponse`
+`func NewPrecisionTimePackageResponse(code GetTimeServicesPackageByCodePackageCodeParameter, ) *PrecisionTimePackageResponse`

 NewPrecisionTimePackageResponse instantiates a new PrecisionTimePackageResponse object This constructor will assign default values to properties that have it defined,